lizmat/articles/its-time-to-rak-2.md

 ## Conclusion

 This concludes part 2 of a series of blog posts about `rak`.
-This episode showed you how to specify options, and how you can make your own custom options out of the many, many options that `rak` provides out of the box.
+This episode shows you how to specify options, and how you can make your own custom options out of the many, many options that `rak` provides out of the box.

 If you have any comments, find bugs, have recommendations / ideas, please submit them as issues at the [App::Rak repository](https://github.com/lizmat/App-Rak/issues).
 If you would like to have a more direct interaction, you can visit the [#raku-rak](https://web.libera.chat/?channel=#raku-rak) channel on [Libera.chat](https://libera.chat).